krmanik/Sentence-Adder-Anki-Addon/README.md

  - View list of all sentences matching the selected word
  - Change language (Require restart of Anki to apply changes)
  - Change color of sentences
+ - Add sentence pair (sentence and its translation)
+ - Wrap word and sentence in html tag

  # Usage